MylesMureithi/MylesMureithi/README.md

 ## About Me

 - 🧑‍🏫 Always working on new React projects!
-- 🌱 Currently learning more about Python and AI.
+- 🌱 Currently learning more about Python, and looking into HCI.
 - 🇯🇵 Studying Japanese (JLPT N5 → N4)

 ## Technical Skills